DonDuck1/cheapSharkApi-Ajax/README.md

-# ajax-proxy for the Cheapshark API
+# ajax code for the Cheapshark API